IllusionAC/Illusion-InputActionSystem/README.md

 -- There's currently a bug which prevents UIButton to trigger the InputAction if any keybinds has a Modifier option.

 SetCooldown(cooldown: number) -- 0 by default, set a cooldown between each activation

+SetTapActivation(requiredTaps: number, tapWindow: number) -- 1, 0 by default, allows the bind to be activated by tapping a selected number of time.
+Cancels after a selected time

 AddBind(mainKey: Enum.KeyCode, ...Enum.KeyCode?) -- Add one keybind; allows one or more modifiers

 SetBinds(binds: { Bind }) -- Hard code your keybinds, and their modifiers.
 Check Code snippet under for usage